 - Breakfast and Dinner

-As this is out last day we will check out from our hotel and leave Norðurfjörður.
-We start the tour quite slowly taking a short but beautiful hike in the fertile fjord of Bjarnarfjörður.
-We will visit the village of Hólmavík where we will have lunch and visit one of Icelanders favorite museum, the Museum of Icelandic Sorcery & Witchcraft.
-From the colorful village of Hólmavík we will follow the coastline to the bottom of Hrútafjörður, here we will stop at two different places where boats used to sail from to America in the late 19th century when Icelanders were fleeing cold winters and volcanic eruptions.
+As this is our last day we will check out from our hotel and leave the wonderful fjord of Norðurfjörður.
+We take the journey back quite slowly, making time for a short but amazingly beautiful hike at Bjarnarfjörður, a glorious fjord surrounded by green and fertile countryside.
+We will also visit the village of Hólmavík where we will have lunch and see one of the Icelanders’ favorite museums, the Museum of Icelandic Sorcery & Witchcraft.
+From the colorful village of Hólmavík we will trace our way along the coastline to the bottom of Hrútafjörður, another beautiful and remote fjord.
+There will be time to stop at two different places from where the boats used to sail to and from America in the late 19th century.
+Many, many Icelanders fled the country in those hard times, escaping unusually cold winters, failed harvests, disease epidemics and volcanic eruptions.

 - Scenic drives